 - Brush the bread with olive oil and sprinkle with salt.

-- Toast the bread under a broiler or in a toaster oven until golden brown on both sides.
-(You can also grill the the bread.)
+- Toast it under a broiler or in a toaster oven until golden brown on both sides.
+(You can also grill it.)
 Cool briefly and cut into cubes.

 Make the Salad

-- Add the bread cubes, tomatoes, peas, mint, and thyme to a large salad bowl.
+- Add the bread cubes, tomatoes, peas, mint, and thyme to a large bowl.

 - Pour over the dressing and and toss ingredients together, making sure to coat the bread with the dressing.